 There are several potential causes of cracked heels.
 Take a look at your routine and if you can identify anything below that may be affecting you, then try altering your current habits.
 Here are the most common causes that can lead to cracked heels:

-● Lack of Moisture - the most common cause of cracked heels.
+● Lack of Moisture - The most common cause of cracked heels.
 The skin underneath your feet is often dry, rough and chapped.
-This is because the skin around your heels has a low level of sweat glands.
+This is because the skin around your heels has a small number of sweat glands.
 Fat normally supports the skin to become soft, and prevents it from becoming dry.
 If your skin is particularly dry then cracked skin appears more easily due to less elasticity, and can exacerbate any of the below.

-● Deficiencies - Lack of vitamins, minerals and zinc in your diet can affect your heel health.
+● Deficiencies - Lack of vitamins and minerals (such as zinc) can affect your heel health.

 ● Pressure – Spending a long time standing at work or home.

 ● Aging skin – Thick, dry, scaly skin loses its elasticity with age, and as such cracks could have higher incidence as you become older.

 ● Obesity – Heavy weight has the potential to increase the pressure on the fat pad under the heel.
 This can cause it to expand sideways and, if the skin lacks flexibility, put pressure on the feet.
 This leads to cracked heels.

 ● Exposing Footwear - Open-back sandals or shoes can allow fat under the heel to expand sideways and increases the possibility of cracks on your heels.
 Taking care of your feet regularly is important when wearing exposing footwear.

 ● Hygiene - Unhygienic conditions can be a further cause.

 ● Water - Water can take away natural oils from the skin and can leave the skin rough and/or dry.
 Standing for prolonged periods in damp areas, such as a bathroom, can cause dry and cracked heels.

 ● Poorly-Fitting Shoes- Standing for a long time or change in walking posture.